Remembrance of Mother St. John Fontbonne

 Refounder of the Sisters of St. Joseph

-Mother St. John Fontbonne was a woman who truly experienced death and rebirth.
-At the age of twenty-six she was elected superior of a thriving convent; at the age of thirty-four, because of the French Revolution, she was in prison facing probable execution.
-Caught in the political turmoil of the times, she lost her convent and all its resources.
-Her community was disbanded.
-Some of the Sisters were martyred at the guillotine and others returned to their homes or went into hiding.
-Her values and beliefs were the cause of her persecution.
-Finally she became a prisoner with no control over her future and with no recourse.
-There was nothing left around her but there was life in her core, and in that inner conviction the seed of new life was sheltered and it prevailed.
-After the revolution had ended, Jeanne Fontbonne, who had narrowly escaped the guillotine herself, refounded the Sisters of St. Joseph at Lyon, France.
-During her imprisonment she could hardly have imagined that Sisters of St. Joseph ministering on five continents would be her legacy.
-Her spirit is our heritage.
+Today we honor the memory of Mother St. John Fontbonne.
+During the French Revolution Jeanne Fontbonne was caught in the political turmoil of the times.
+She was a woman who at the age of twenty-six had been elected superior of a thriving convent and who at the age of thirty-four was in prison facing probable execution.
+She had lost her convent and all its resources; her community was disbanded.
+Some of her sisters were martyred at the guillotine and others returned to their homes or went into hiding.
+She was persecuted because she would not reject her values and beliefs.
+Finally, she became a prisoner with no control over her future and with no recourse.
+There was nothing left around her, but, her inner conviction was the seed of new life.
+After the revolution had ended, Jeanne Fontbonne, who had narrowly escaped the guillotine, was called to refound the Sisters of St. Joseph, She did so successfully and her spirit is now the heritage of Sisters of St. Joseph everywhere.

 Jeanne Fontbonne courageously responded to her moment in history.

 What are we called to do in our time?
 How can we respond?